 A belly button is medically known as a navel or umbilicus and is a scar left where the umbilical was during gestation.
 Put it simply, the belly button is just a scar left when the umbilical cord is cut.

 It can come in many shapes and sizes but a dog’s belly button does not look like a human’s and is usually very discreet.
 In the wild, the mother will often bite the umbilical cord off which leads to the scar being created or a human helper may cut it off.
 Either way, in most normal circumstances a simple scar will be left behind as a keepsake.

-Dogs, like humans, are placental mammals which means they are fed nutrients in a womb via an umbilical cord while they are developing.
-The umbilical cord beings at the placenta and enters into the puppy around the stomach area, the area which connects the umbilical cord to the dogs middle is where the belly button ends up.
+Dogs, like humans, are placental mammals which mean they are fed nutrients in a womb via an umbilical cord while they are developing.
+The umbilical cord beings at the placenta and enters the puppy around the stomach area.

 You can find the dog’s belly button right where you’d pretty much expect it, just in between the bottom of the rib cage and the genital area.
 A dog’s belly button is usually not prominent and may:

 - Be just a patch of slightly darker skin

 - Surrounded by a swirly of dog hair